 Using hot tubs in cold weather boosts your immune system and can help boost your mood when the cold has got you down.
 If you don't have access to a hot tub, try to take a hot shower or bath at least once or twice a day.
 At a minimum, the warm and humid air within the bathroom will help you breathe better and get rid of toxins.

 Pay Attention to Those Around You

 If you notice that someone has been coughing or sneezing, make it a point to not touch that person right away.
 Furthermore, it may be a good idea to wash your hands and wipe down any object that you and a sick person may have to share such as a phone or office key.
+The National Kidney Foundation even suggests that you carry around hand sanitizer when you are on the go and can't often wash your hands.
 In the event that you are sick, stay home if possible since being around others could get them sick or exacerbate your symptoms.

 See Your Doctor Regularly

 Scheduling an appointment for a yearly physical can make it easier to stay healthy throughout the year.
 It may also be worthwhile to get a flu shot to help your body fight off what can be a significant illness.
 Make it a point to see your doctor or otherwise seek medical assistance if you notice any changes in your breathing or other symptoms that are new.